nextjen-ai/nextjen-ai.github.io/README.md

-# Jennifer Andréoli-Fang's Personal Website
+# Jennifer Chapman's Personal Website

 This is a personal website built with Jekyll, designed to be hosted on GitHub Pages.
 The site features a clean, modern design and is fully responsive.
 The site is accessible at both `nextjen.ai` (custom domain) and `nextjen-ai.github.io` (GitHub Pages domain).